respiratory-immunology-lab/microbiome-shotgun/README.md

 3) Kraken databases for taxonomy

 There are some small pre-compiled databases available.
 However, because we want to go in more depth and are interested in fungi as well we will build our own.
+A wrapper script for the database construction `builddatabase.sh` is provided [here](https://github.com/respiratory-immunology-lab/microbiome-shotgun/).

 ```
 # Install the taxonomy
 kraken2-build --download-taxonomy --db [mydatabase]

-# Load blast module (for low complexity sequences masking at the next step)
+# Load blast module (for low complexity sequences masking)
 module load blast

 # Download reference libraries